cotsapaslab/regfm/README.md

 [plink](https://www.cog-genomics.org/plink2) (version >= 1.9)

-Please note that plink v1.07 is likely to run out of memory with the 1000 Genomes reference sets, so we strongly suggest you use v1.9.
+Please note that plink v1.07 is likely to run out of memory with the 1000 Genomes reference sets, so we strongly recommend you use v1.9.

 To check which R packages are available on your system, copy the following code into an R console